SAP/cloud-sdk-java/docs/blogs/oss-part1.md

 ## Finding a Starting Point

-At SAP, we have a dedicated team that helps other teams within SAP open source their projects: The Open Source Program Office of SAP (OSPO).
+At SAP, we have a dedicated team that helps other teams within SAP open-source their projects: The Open Source Program Office of SAP (OSPO).
 You can read more about them in this blog post from Michael: [Managing Open Source Software with an Open Source Program Office](https://community.sap.com/t5/open-source-blogs/managing-open-source-software-with-an-open-source-program-office/ba-p/13516761).

 So, the first step was to get in touch with the OSPO and discuss our plans.